How long can I use an ILL item?

 The due date for your ILL is determined by the library that owns it.
 Some institutions have very generous policies, and you might find that your due date is several months in the future.
 Other institutions are less generous, and you might discover that you have two weeks to use your ILL item.

-Articles that have been electronically uploaded to your ILLiad account do not have due dates.
+Articles that have been electronically uploaded to your Tipasa account do not have due dates.
 However, they will "expire" after 30 days.
-After that, you will not be able to access the content through your ILLiad account.
+After that, you will not be able to access the content through your Tipasa account.

 How long can I use a PASCAL item?